Al0den/metalgpu/docs/docs.md

 To do this, clone the package's [github repo](https://github.com/Al0den/metalgpu), and go to `metal-gpu-c`.
 Then, create a copy of the `metal-cpp` folder, that can be found at [this](https://github.com/bkaradzic/metal-cpp) repo.
 Then, simply run `cmake . && make install`, and it will recompile the library and move it to the correct path.
 Then, go to said path (`metalgpu/src/metalgpu/lib/`), and rename from `libmetalgpucpp-arm.dylib` to `libmetalgpucpp-x86.dylib`

+## Misc Functions

+### Interface.threadExecutionWidth()

+Returns the current function's threadExecutionWidth, as per the [Metal Shader Langage specifications](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf).
+Refer to them for more information.

+### Interface.maxThreadsPerGroup()

+Returns the current function's maxThreadsPerGroup, as per the [Metal Shader Langage specifications](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf).
+Refer to them for more information.